 Harvest Information Program

-In addition, when you sign up for HIP, you will be asked to voluntarily answer several questions about your hunting experience during last year's season.
-Your answers to these questions are not used to compile harvest estimates, but are simply used to identify what types of birds you usually hunt.
-This allows the USFWS to mail its surveys to the appropriate hunters.
-For example, most surveys about dove harvest are sent to hunters who hunted doves the previous year, while most waterfowl harvest surveys are sent to hunters who usually hunt ducks and/or geese.
+- You will also be asked to voluntarily answer questions about your hunting during last year's season.
+These questions are not used to make harvest estimates.
+We ask them to identify what types of birds you usually hunt so that the USFWS can mail its surveys to the appropriate hunters.
+For example, we need dove harvest surveys to go to hunters who are likely to hunt doves!

-Some states may charge a fee to cover their costs of administrating HIP, but the USFWS will not make any money from the program.
-HIP is strictly to gather information and is not a means of raising money for conservation programs.
+- Some states may charge a fee to cover their administrative costs when you register for HIP, but the USFWS will not make any money from the program.
+HIP is used to gather information and does not raise money for conservation programs.